joeytp52/machine-learning-intro/README.md

 # machine-learning-intro
-Testing some basics of machine learning using the SciPly platform and an iris dataset for training
+Testing some basics of machine learning using the SciPly platform, Pandas, and an iris dataset for training